Rishi2532/IoT_dashboard/ssl/README.md

 To enable HTTPS on port 443 for local development, place your SSL certificate files in this directory:

-1. `privatekey.pem` - Your private key file
+1. `private.pem` - Your private key file
 2. `certificate.pem` - Your SSL certificate file

 ## Generating Self-Signed Certificates for Development